certbot/certbot/README.md

 ```

 This will:
+* Ensure your mail server initiates STARTTLS encryption
-* Install the cert in Postfix
+* Install the Let's Encrypt cert in Postfix
 * Enforce mandatory TLS to some major email domains
 * Enforce minimum TLS versions to some major email domains